"We were considering demolishing our house"

 Design Brief

-The main priorities were improving storage, circulation and natural light across the kitchen, living areas, hallway and children’s bedroom.
+The main priorities were to improve storage, circulation and natural light across the kitchen, living areas, hallway and children’s bedroom.

-In the living room, the clients wanted flexible joinery that could conceal clutter while creating dedicated zones for study, music practice and family living.
-The kitchen needed better storage, updated appliances and a warmer feel, while maintaining access through a very tight layout.
-The hallway required smarter storage and a more welcoming entrance, and the children’s bedroom needed to comfortably fit two separate beds alongside storage and play space.
+In the living room, the clients wanted flexible joinery that could conceal daily clutter and create dedicated zones for study, music practice and family living.
+The kitchen was dated and needed better storage, updated appliances and a warmer feel.
+The access to the living areas through the kitchen was very tight.
+The laundry was already in the hallway, but stole a large portion of the entrance area.
+The whole entrance required smarter storage and a more welcoming feel.
+Lastly, the children’s bedroom needed to comfortably fit two separate beds alongside storage and play space.

 Design Outcome